IBM/watsonx-data-lab/docs/wxd-federation.md

 The infrastructure screen should now show the Postgres database.

+!!! warning "Your infrastructure view may look different than what is shown here.
+As long as you see the PostgreSQL database in the Infrastructure manager, you have properly added the database."

 ![Browser](wxd-images/watsonx-2-infrastructure.png)

 What we are currently missing the connection between the Presto engine and the Postgres data in pgdatadb.
 We must connect the pgdatadb database to the Presto engine.
 Use your mouse to hover over the pgdatadb icon until you see the Associate connection icon: